- Degree Application

 Undergraduates must file an application for degree by the deadline with the Office of the University Registrar at ONE.UF.
 To file an application, select Certificate/Degree Application under My Record on the left menu.

-Students must apply in the term in which he or she expects to graduate, regardless of applications in previous terms.
-If the student has completed all the requirements for degree, she or he will be required to graduate.
-Degree application deadlines are available in this catalog under Academic Dates and Deadlines.
+Students must apply in the term in which they expect to graduate, regardless of applications in previous terms.
+If the student has completed all the requirements for degree, they will be required to graduate.
+Degree application deadlines are available under Dates and Deadlines.

 Associate of Arts Degree